-We illustrate how logical functions can be implemented mechanically by describing some logical machines.
-Modern computers use electrons to compute because they are small (more than a billion billion billion (10^{31}) electrons fit within the volume of a grain of sand), fast (approaching the speed of light), and cheap (more than a billion billion (10^{22}) electrons come out of a power outlet for less than a cent).
+"Pray, Mr. Babbage, if you put into the machine wrong figures, will the pute because they are small (more than a billion billion billion $(10^{31})$ electrons fit within the volume of a grain of sand), fast (approaching the speed of light), and cheap (more than a billion billion $(10^{22})$ electrons come out of a power outlet for less than a cent).
 They are also invisible and behave in somewhat mysterious ways, however, so we will instead consider how to compute with wine (or your favorite colored liquid).
 The basic notions of mechanical computation don't depend on the medium we use to compute, only on our ability to use it to represent values and to perform simple logical operations.